Nonprofit Technology Roadmap

 We Tried a Technology Roadmap.
 It Didn’t Work.
 Now What?

-Your roadmap didn’t fail because you’re bad at planning.
-It failed because it wasn’t built to survive turnover, renewals, and real capacity.
-Here’s a survivable way to roadmap.
+Your nonprofit technology roadmap didn't fail because you're bad at planning.
+It failed because it wasn't built to survive turnover, renewals, and real capacity.
+Here's a survivable way to roadmap.

 If you’ve ever said, “We tried roadmapping before and it didn’t work,” this is for you.

 The good news is that this does not mean roadmapping is pointless.
-It usually means the roadmap was treated like a deliverable instead of a decision system.
+It usually means the nonprofit technology roadmap was treated like a deliverable instead of a decision system.

 This article is a reset.
 It focuses on the minimum moves that make a roadmap survivable, even when leadership is non-technical, capacity is tight, and the board still wants clarity.